PM to inaugurate new Parliament building on May 28 | Politics

 The new building has been built in record time with quality construction, the Lok Sabha Secretariat said.

-The present building of the Parliament was completed in 1927, and is now 96 years old.
+The present Parliament building was completed in 1927, and is now 96 years old.

 Over the years, the old building was found to be inadequate for present day requirements.

-Lok Sabha and Rajya Sabha had passed resolutions urging the government to construct a new building for the Parliament.
+Lok Sabha and Rajya Sabha had passed resolutions urging the government to construct a new building for Parliament.
+The new building, constructed by Tata Projects Ltd, will have a grand constitution hall to showcase India's democratic heritage, a lounge for MPs, a library, multiple committee rooms, dining areas and ample parking space.

+The triangular-shaped four-storey building has a built-up area of 64,500 square metres.
+The building has three main gates -- Gyan Dwar, Shakti Dwar, and Karma Dwar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)